 We cook the potatoes

-1. We wash and peel the potatoes.
-We cut into slices approximately 2 cm thick.
+1. Wash and peel the potatoes.
+Cut them into slices approximately 2 cm thick.

-2. We put it in the WMF pressure cooker, in the small 3 l body, and fill with water up to the 1/2 mark.
+2. We put it in the WMF pressure cooker, in the small 3 l. body, and fill it with water up to the 1/2 mark.

-3. We close the pot, turn the handle ring to cooking 1 and place it on the heat.
-Once the first green ring appears, cook for 6 minutes .
+3. We close the pot, turn the handle ring to cooking 1 and place it on the fire.
+Once the first green ring appears, we cook for 6 minutes .

-4. Remove from the heat, release the steam, shake the pot gently and remove the lid.
+4. Remove from heat, release steam, shake pot gently, and remove lid.

-5. Remove the potatoes with a slotted spoon and reserve the cooking water.
+5. We remove the potatoes with a skimmer and reserve the cooking water.

 WMF pressure cooker , Emile Henry salt jar and Pallarès kitchen knife